mendix/docs/content/developerportal/app-store/app-store-overview.md

 The guest will receive an email notifying them of access to the private content.
 They can then see all the private App Store content shared with them in their [Shared with Me](#shared-with-me) page.

+{{% todo %}}[**VERIFY NOTE FOR "granted access" OR "be notified"**]{{% /todo %}}

+{{% alert type="info" %}}
+The guest must be a registered Mendix Platform user; otherwise, they will not be granted access.
+{{% /alert %}}

 To remove a guest, click **Remove**.

 #### 5.3.3 Content Tab {#content}

 On this tab, you can assign content to this user group that can only be managed by members of this group.
-To assign content to a user group, click **Assign Content** and select a private App Store component from the dialog box:
+To assign a component to a user group, click **Assign Content** and select a company App Store component from the dialog box:

 {{% todo %}}[**VERIFY SCREENSHOT**]{{% /todo %}}

 ![](attachments/app-store-overview/group-content.png)

+{{% alert type="info" %}}
+A Mendix App Store component can only be assigned to one user group at a time.
+If a component is already assigned to another user group, it will not appear in this dialog box.
+{{% /alert %}}

 To manage a component assigned to the user group, click **Manage** (for more information, see the [Managing a Component](#manage) section above).